invite-frey/woocommerce-appointments-event-picker/README.md

 `[appointment_products]`

-Lists all appointable product types.
+Lists all products of type Appointable.
 Similar to the standard Woocommerce `[products]` shortcode.

 Supported attributes: